PerezDavid-98/PerezDavid-98.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am a Mechatronics Engineer with a Master in Artificial Intelligence Research and 3+ Years of experience in professional Python development.
+Hello, my name is David Pérez Román, I am a Mechatronics Engineer with a Master in Artificial Intelligence Research and 3+ Years of experience in professional Python development.
 I am currently pursuing opportunities to start practicing academic research to be able to become a fully fledged researcher (and eventually get a PhD).

 This is my web page, here you'll find the interesting projects I am working on or have worked on in the Portfolio section.